dliang5299/MIDS-207-Final-Project/README.md

 The results section will provide a comprehensive analysis of the model's performance, including metrics and visualizations to demonstrate the effectiveness of the predictions compared to actual game spreads and betting odds.

 ### Kelly Criterion
-The results section provides a comprehensive analysis of the model’s performance, including metrics and visualizations to demonstrate the effectiveness of the predictions compared to actual game spreads and betting odds.

-### Kelly Criterion
 The Kelly Criterion results highlight the returns from the betting strategy based on the model's predictions.